Matt-Webb/es6-services-fide-services/README.md

 ### FirebaseDb

-A defined list of methods have been written are wrappers around the `Firebase API`, this enable a clean and readable set of functions to be called.
+A defined list of methods have been written as a wrapper around the `Firebase API`, this enable a clean and readable set of functions to be called.
 Examples:

 ```
 const FirebaseDb = new FirebaseService(config);